noworldausaure/API_Lapin/README.txt

 # Usage

-See DOCUMENTATION.txt for API reference
+See DOCUMENTATION.md for API reference

 # Authors